Wired-Navi0x1F/Enigmaa/README.md

 ## 🔭 Project Overview

-**ENIGMAA** is a research-grade **Bayesian Model Predictive Control (MPC)** agent for safe autonomous driving in complex, dynamic traffic environments.
+**ENIGMAA** is a research grade **Bayesian Model Predictive Control (MPC)** agent for safe autonomous driving in complex, dynamic traffic environments.
 It wraps a neural trajectory predictor inside a physics-level safety guardrail, enabling confident action selection with quantified uncertainty at every timestep.

 ```
 ┌──────────────────────────────────────────────────────────────────────┐